lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/charimg.rst

 ========

 Note: running this example currently requires that over and above the DM Stack installation, `afwdata`_ is installed and set up (via the EUPS `setup <https://dev.lsstcorp.org/trac/wiki/EupsTutorial>`_ command).
+..
+This is a general link to the EUPS tutorial, but setup is explained in there
 .. _`afwdata`: https://github.com/lsst/afwdata

 This example script is `calibrateTask.py` (which calls this function `CharacterizeImageTask`) before calling :doc:`CalibrateTask <calibimg>` in the `$PIPE_TASKS/examples` directory, and can be run from the command line as, e.g.: